Handmade Wooden Bread Bowls

 Pulling Time at the NC State Fair

 As a “Paid Display Artist” for the NC State Fair (2007-2016), I gave the crowd a short history of wooden bowls and bowl making.
 Hopefully this helped them form an appreciation of the craft.
-Days started well before 7am with just a block of wood.
-I’d draw out the shape of that days bowl.
-Folks often came early in anticipation of learning each step of the process.
-Over the next 12-14 hours I would continue to chip away at it.
-Those who had an interest in my work would stand and watch or visit several times during the day to monitor my progress.
+My days started well before 7am with just a block of wood, and me drawing out the shape of that days bowl.
+Folks would often come early in anticipation of learning each step of the process, which I gladly shared.
+Over the next 12-14 hours I would answer all questions and continue to chip away at it.
+Many who had an interest in my work would bring lawn chairs to stay awhile, stand and watch, or visit several times during the day to monitor my progress.
 From a simple block of wood to a usable bowl – it made some long days.
 I’d show them the complexities of working with varying grains – and what it takes physically to remove the 10-12,000 chips that come out of each bowl.

 Many areas of Interests…

-I like to entertain folks and offer content that may interest you – hopefully bringing a smile to your face.
 The “About Page” gives a brief history of how I got started making bowls.
-My “News Page” keeps you up to date on the “goings on” of the dough bowl maker.
-Other pages show my many interest concerning the crafting of wood.
+My “News Page” keeps you up to date on the “goings on” of the “dough-bowl maker”.
+Other pages show my interest in Artwork and the crafting of wood.
 As you scroll through the pictures listed on the “Bowls” page, you can click on the picture of any bowl that catches your eye and It will become a much larger picture that contains three views of the bowl.
-There will also be a write up that tells you what I was trying to bring out of the wood in that particular bowl, describing its attributes and giving you the dimensions and date the bowl was made.
+There will also be a write-up on each bowl.
+I feel that every one of them deserves a story, and to tell you what I was trying to bring out of the wood in that particular bowl.
+I also describe its attributes and give you the dimensions and date the bowl was made.
 These write-ups are personalized most importantly as every bowl is different and unique in its own way.
+I feel that they are “Very Special”.
+I’ve invested over 38 years learning and perfecting this craft.
+The top, sides and bottom are all very symmetrical, and sanded smooth to complete each one to the best of my ability..

 Pyrographic Art!